azzaky9/azzaky9/README.md

-## Hello im Zaky

-> hard to spell my name 🤔? you can also call me Jack

 👨‍💻 I'm currently working on a software project to automate business logic for various industries.

 🧠 I'm currently active learning Devops and Backend Technologies such as Java, Docker (Swarm), Kubernetes, little bit doing low-level programming, kinda boring doing front-end stuff like a building components and http request.